A Randomized Block-Coordinate Primal-Dual Method for Large-scale Stochastic Saddle Point Problems: Introduction

-{\bf Related work.} {There has been a vast body of work on randomized block-coordinate \sa{(RBC)} descent schemes for \sa{dealing with large-scale} primal optimization problems, \sa{e.g.,} \cite{nesterov2012efficiency,xu2013block,richtarik2014iteration}; but, there are far fewer studies on \sa{RBC} algorithms designed for solving SP problems.
-In another line of research, \sa{for minimizing a function in finite-sum or expectation forms,} variance reduced schemes have been studied for dampening the gradient noise and achieving deterministic rates of convergence for strongly convex \citep{friedlander2012hybrid,byrd2012sample,shanbhag15budget}, convex \cite{ghadimi2016accelerated,jalilzadeh2018optimal}, and nonconvex optimization \citep{ghadimi15minibatch,lei20asynchronous}.
-Notably, \cite{lei20asynchronous} consider block-based schemes with (randomly generated) block-specific batch-sizes are employed while achieving optimal deterministic rates of convergence.
-Our schemes are based on \sa{the accelerated primal-dual algorithm (APDA) proposed \eyz{by}~\cite{hamedani2018primal}} for solving~\eqref{eq:original-problem} when $M=N=p=1$.
-In contrast with APDA, the methods proposed in this paper can exploit the special block-structure whenever $M,N>1$ and they rely on leveraging variance-reduction to contend with the finite-sum nature of the problem, i.e., $p\gg 1$.
-Table~\ref{TAB-lit2} provides a review of related primal-dual block-based schemes.}
+{There has been a vast body of work on randomized block-coordinate \sa{(RBC)} schemes for \sa{dealing with large-scale} primal optimization problems, \sa{e.g.,} \citep{nesterov2012efficiency,xu2013block,richtarik2014iteration}; but, there are far fewer studies on \sa{RBC} algorithms designed for solving SP problems.
+In another line of research, \sa{for minimizing a function in finite-sum or expectation forms,} variance-reduced schemes have been studied for dampening the gradient noise and achieving deterministic rates of convergence {for different scenarios depending on the convexity properties of the objective function:} strongly convex \citep{friedlander2012hybrid,byrd2012sample}, convex \citep{ghadimi2016accelerated,jalilzadeh2018optimal}, and nonconvex optimization \citep{ghadimi15minibatch,lei20asynchronous}.
+Block-based schemes with (randomly generated) block-specific batch sizes are \nsa{employed by \cite{lei20asynchronous} achieving the} optimal deterministic rates of convergence.
+Our schemes are based on the accelerated primal-dual algorithm (APD) ~\citep{hamedani2021primal} which was proposed \saa{for a special case of \eqref{eq:original-problem} with} $M=N=1$.
+In contrast with APD, the methods proposed in this paper can exploit the special block structure whenever $M,N>1$ and they rely on {mini-batch samples in the} stochastic setting.
+Table~\ref{TAB-lit2} provides a review of related block-based schemes.}